Azad Kashmir: Medical colleges

 The following is a list of undergraduate medical institutions recognised by Pakistan Medical and Dental Council (PMDC) as of 2013.

 Sports

 Football, cricket, and volleyball are very popular in Azad Kashmir.
 Many tournaments are also held throughout the year and in the holy month of Ramazan, night-time flood-lit tournaments are also organised.

+Cricket

 Azad Kashmir has its own T20 tournament called the Kashmir Premier League, which started in 2021.
 New Mirpur City has a cricket stadium (Quaid-e-Azam Stadium) which has been taken over by the Pakistan Cricket Board for renovation to bring it up to the international standards.
 There is also a cricket stadium in Muzaffarabad with a capacity of 8,000 people.
 This stadium has hosted 8 matches of the Inter-District Under 19 Tournament 2013.

-There are also registered football clubs: